-Scottsdale Community College’s annual Music Department Showcase concert will recognize this year’s George Benson Honorary Scholarship awardee with an online video award presentation available for viewing at 8 p.m., April 23, 2021.
+Scottsdale Community College’s annual Music Department Showcase concert will recognize this year’s George Benson Honorary Scholarship awardee with an online video award presentation and special auction available for viewing at 8 p.m., May 14, 2021.
+(See link below).

 Lauren Nicole Berry developed an interest in music at age 6.
 She began taking piano lessons from the neighborhood piano teacher and eventually went on to work with other piano teachers in the Valley as she grew.
 In middle school, Berry played clarinet and saxophone alongside her piano lessons.
 Her passion for piano and music theory widened when she started incorporating other instruments and saw how they relate.

 In high school, she joined the jazz band and explored a world outside the structure of classical music.
 She also took two years of guitar, which added to her repertoire of instruments.
 Baroque and Romantic period music was the first passion Berry discovered in life.
 The second passion she discovered was her desire to help others.

 After high school, she kept playing music on her own, exploring other styles of piano while she graduated from massage therapy school and began her career.
 It was at this time that Berry also began assisting her grandmother part-time as her dementia and Parkinson’s progressed.
 Years later, Berry was in a car accident that shattered her pelvis and dislocated her hip, which ended her career in helping others through massage therapy.
 The one thing that carried her through the physical and emotional healing process was playing her piano.